Young Money Entertainment: 2003–2010: Label beginnings and We Are Young Money

 After years of tensions with Birdman and Universal Music Group over unpaid advances and rights to his catalogue, Lil Wayne filed for lawsuit in 2015 initially for $51 million.
+In September 2016, after years of managing disputes, it was reported that Tyga had left Young Money after eight years.
+In January 2017, longtime member Jae Millz announced that he had departed Young Money.

 In 2018, Lil Wayne and Universal settled, which detailed Lil Wayne would be compensated over $10 million from previously failed payments, and Young Money's ownership would be transferred from Cash Money to Universal directly.
-Additionally, Birdman's 49 percent ownership in Young Money would be transferred to Wayne, which took effect on September 13, 2018.
+Additionally, Birdman's 49 percent ownership in Young Money would be transferred entirely to Wayne, which took effect on September 13, 2018.
+In 2019, it was speculated that Drake had also departed the label after his third EP, The Best in the World Pack, was released under Republic Records, making it his first project since his 2009 mixtape So Far Gone that was not released by Young Money.

 In June 2020, Lil Wayne, through the Young Money name, sold his master recordings in a settlement from Republic Records to its overhead company, Universal Music Group for $100 million.
 It was confirmed later in December that the settlement not only included his masters, but also the entire Young Money Entertainment catalog, including Nicki Minaj, Drake, Tyga, among other artists in their roster.
 As of December 2020, UMG reportedly owns all of Drake's pre-2018 album catalogue that has been released with the Young Money record label.

+In June 2021, Chanel West Coast confirmed she had left Young Money years prior due to Minaj not wanting her a part of the label.
+In September 2024, Minaj also confirmed her contract with Young Money had "ended years ago."